-The financial liability requirements are mandated in §§ 13-64-301, and 12-40-126 C.R.S. for applicants which are not specifically exempted under the Colorado Governmental Immunity Act, or otherwise exempted under the statute.
-Sections 13-64-301 and 12-40-126 provide that an applicant, in order to maintain condition of active licensure, maintain one of the following forms of coverage:

-- (1) commercial professional liability insurance coverage - (2) a surety bond - (3) cash or cash equivalents - (4) any other security, acceptable to the commissioner, which may include a plan of self insurance.
+The financial responsibility requirements are mandated in §§ 13-64-301, and 12-40-126 C.R.S. for applicants who are not specifically exempted under the Colorado Governmental Immunity Act, or otherwise exempted under the statute.
+Sections 13-64-301 and 12-40-126 provide that an applicant, in order to maintain condition of active licensure, maintain one of the following forms of coverage: commercial professional liability insurance coverage; a surety bond; cash or cash equivalents; or any other security, acceptable to the commissioner, which may include a plan of self insurance.

-IV.
-REQUIREMENTS FOR ESTABLISHING FINANCIAL RESPONSIBILITY

-Each filing must be submitted by the applicant to the Corporate Affairs Section of the Division of Insurance for review at least sixty (60) days prior to the expiration date of the professional license with the appropriate licensing board.

-The submission shall include a detailed explanation of the overall plan of operation, method of compliance, whether coverage is to be on an occurrence or claims-made basis, administrative procedures, including copies of any contracts and subcontracts related to the plan of financial responsibility.

-Where the coverage is being offered on a claims-made basis, the coverage must meet the requirements of § 10-4-419, C.R.S., where applicable.

-The board of medical examiners, the board of dental examiners or the board of optometric examiners may establish financial responsibility standards which are less than those prescribed in § § 13-64-301 and 12-40-126, C.R.S..
+- A. Each filing must be submitted by the applicant to the Corporate Affairs Section of the Division of Insurance for review at least sixty (60) days prior to the expiration date of the professional license with the appropriate licensing board. - B. The submission shall include a detailed explanation of the overall plan of operation, method of compliance, whether coverage is to be on an occurrence or claims-made basis, administrative procedures, including copies of any contracts and subcontracts related to the plan of financial responsibility. - C. Where the coverage is being offered on a claims-made basis, the coverage must meet the requirements of § 10-4-419, C.R.S., where applicable. - D. The Colorado Medical Board, the Colorado State Board of Dental Examiners or the Colorado State Board of Optometry may establish financial responsibility standards which are less than those prescribed in § § 13-64-301 and 12-40-126, C.R.S..
 If the applicant is filing for reduced financial responsibility standards, he/she must submit authorization for such standards from the appropriate licensing board.

-A. Surety Bonds
+E. Surety Bonds

-The following information must be provided to the Commissioner by any applicant posting a surety bond as the method of financial compliance:
+1. The following information must be provided to the Commissioner by any applicant posting a surety bond as the method of financial compliance:

-- 1. A copy of the executed bond which must clearly set forth: - The name of the insurance company, which is authorized to operate in the State of Colorado, issuing the bond; - b.
+A copy of the executed bond which must clearly set forth:

+- a.
+The name of the insurance company, which is authorized to operate in the State of Colorado, issuing the bond; - b.
 The amount of the bond; - c.
 The type of bond; - d.
-That said bond is issued in favor of third party claimants against the applicant for payments of professional malpractice settlements;
+That said bond is issued in favor of third party claimants against the applicant for payments of professional malpractice settlements; - e.

-- e.
 The bond shall provide for 90 days advance notice to the Commissioner in the event of cancellation or nonrenewal. - 2.
-Evidence satisfactory to the Commissioner that the amount of the bond is sufficient to fund the applicant's current license year obligation of \$500,000 per incident/\$1,500,000 aggregate per year plus whatever remaining liability there may be for prior year's coverage.
+Evidence satisfactory to the Commissioner that the amount of the bond is sufficient to fund the applicant's current license year obligation prescribed in § 13-64-301 (1), or § 12-40-126 (1) C.R.S., plus whatever remaining liability there may be for prior year's coverage.

-B. Cash or Cash Equivalent
+F. Cash or Cash Equivalent

 The form of cash or cash equivalents deposited by any applicant must be approved by the Commissioner.
 The funds shall be held under joint control with the Commissioner pursuant to § 10-3-210, C.R.S.
-The market value shall be sufficient to fund the applicant's current license year obligation of \$500,000 per incident/\$1,500,000 aggregate per year plus whatever remaining liability there may be for prior year's coverage.
+The market value shall be sufficient to fund the applicant's current license year obligation prescribed in § 13-64-301 (1), or § 12-40-126 (1) C.R.S., plus whatever remaining liability there may be for prior year's coverage.